by Andrew Thomson on September 24, 2020

 Does your food business incorporate hygiene into its business strategy?

-Many food businesses miss the opportunity to review hygiene standards as they fail to recognise the inherent risks associated with key business practices.
-Responses such as ……”we have been doing it this way for years and we haven’t poisoned anyone yet” has an all too familiar sound for the regulator.
+COVID-19 has provided the opportunity for all food businesses to dive deep into business activity and comprehensively review their hygiene practices.
+Many foodservice operations have missed this opportunity as they fail to recognise the inherent risks associated with key business practices.
+Responses such as ……”we have been doing it this way for years has an all too familiar sound.

 The international food standards agency Codex Alimentarius describes hygiene as:

-Consumers and regulators demand that food is safe for consumption.
-All companies in the food supply chain need to meet this requirement by having a clear focus on hygiene standards and food safety to maintain profitability and consumer trust and confidence.
+All food businesses in the food supply chain need to have a clear focus on hygiene standards and food safety to maintain profitability and consumer confidence and trust.

 Want assistance with developing your business strategy?
 Contact Andrew Thomson on 0422285720 or firstname.lastname@example.org

 Think ST Solutions helps protect and grow new and established foodservice business through innovation and risk reduction strategies.